Let me tell you…

 The safest way to set out stop loss is below the previous swing low.

-The price is not supposed to get to that low again.
+The price is not supposed to come back to that low again.

 Either if you enter at the breakout or anticipate it…